epfl-si/xaas-admin/OpenShift-install.md

 1. Using a Terminal, go in folder where your `docker-compose.yml` file is located
 1. Create files for OpenShift.
 It will create some files in the same directory:
+    **Note:** notice that following operation will take git branch on which to are and put it in generated Yaml files.
+So be careful to be on the correct GIT branch before executing command.
     ```
     kompose --provider=openshift --build build-config --build-repo=https://github.com/epfl-idevelop/xaas-admin.git convert
     ```